-1. Speaking up with new ideas at work.
+1. Speak up with new ideas at work

-One of the best ways to make a an impact at work is to bring a little bit of yourself to your team and your projects so don’t be afraid to speak up in the next brain storm meeting or presentation.
-Whether you notice a way to be more efficient or make suggestions on ways to build team morale all of these things make you stand out amongst the rest.
+One of the best ways to make a an impact at work is to bring a little bit of yourself to your team and your projects so don’t be afraid to speak up in the next brainstorm session or team meeting.
+Whether you notice a way to be more efficient or make suggestions on ways to build team morale, all of these things make you stand out among the rest.

-Every time I walk past a homeless person on the street I always feel awful, so I’m probably going to take this advice myself.
-Helping at a shelter allows you to get to know the person you’re helping and really make a difference to their day.
+Helping at a shelter allows you to get to know the people you’re helping and really make a difference to their day.
 Knowing that somebody cares enough to take time out of their lives to serve them food will help people stay positive and fight for something.
 That’s so much more valuable than dropping some change in their lap on your way past.

-Have a friend that’s mentioned they’re moving house this weekend, why not offer to help them?
-Or maybe your cat lady neighbour (and by that I mean somebody like myself), is going away for the week and needs somebody to feed her cats and water her plants, why not offer to help them out? – We could really need the help.
+Have a friend that’s mentioned they’re moving house, why not offer to help them?
+Or maybe your neighbour is going away for the week and needs somebody to feed their cats and water their plants; why not offer to help them out?

 Although it is great to help other people, it’s important to ensure that you look after yourself.
 And you’ll probably find that by doing so, helping others and making a difference in the lives of others will come that much easier.